google-ai-edge/mediapipe/mediapipe/docs/examples.md

 ### Hand Tracking with GPU

-[Hand Tracking with GPU](./hand_tracking_mobile_gpu.md) illustrates how to use MediaPipe with a TFLite model for hand tracking in a GPU-accelerated pipeline.
+[Hand Tracking with GPU](./hand_tracking_mobile_gpu.md) illustrates how to use MediaPipe with TFLite models for hand tracking in a GPU-accelerated pipeline.

 *   [Android](./hand_tracking_mobile_gpu.md)
 *   [iOS](./hand_tracking_mobile_gpu.md)